mirobot/learn.mirobot.io/_docs/building-the-v2-mirobot.md

 Step six
 -------------

 Push the main controller board on to the front of the robot like in the photo below.
+There are two slots in the board which the base of the chassis pushes through.
+Also, the socket fo rthe Arduino on the board pushes through the front piece that you added in the previous step.

 ![](/assets/docs/building-the-v2-mirobot/14.jpg)